conda/ceps/cep-3.md

 as the Mamba solver plugin is marked as experimental.
-Only after considerable functional and integration testing to verify the performance and solving improvements, it could be considered as a default candidate -- and only in a new major version of Conda.
+Only after considerable functional and integration testing to verify the performance and solving improvements, it could be considered as a default candidate -- and only in a new major version of conda.

 The metrics that define the success of this experiment are to be determined as part of the work on this CEP in coordination with the work on a